Tuesday, August 26, 2025

 Minimizing, Denying, Blaming, Gaslighting

-Example: "You're over-sensitive."
+Example: "You're oversensitive."
 "I didn't say that."
 "You make me say these things."
 "You're imagining things."

 Effect: Confuses you and makes you question your own sanity.